Yash-Singh1/TranslateMD/README.md

 npm install
 npm run start
 ```
 Now you can call the API on `localhost:5000`.
+The process works exactly the same on the development enviorment.

 ## Contributing
 Contributions are welcome!